reyiyama/algorithmic-complexity-empirical-analysis/README.md

 - **Trie Dictionary**: The **Trie** structure provided efficient handling of **search** and **insertion** operations, with a time complexity of **O(n)** where **n** is the length of the word being processed.
 Unlike arrays and linked lists, **Tries** leveraged prefix-based efficiency, especially for **autocomplete** operations, significantly outperforming the other structures in terms of speed and consistency.

 #### 3. **Graphical Analysis and Empirical Results**
 Graphical analysis provided a comprehensive visualization of the performance differences among the three data structures.

 The **Bar Graph** illustrates the runtime performances of different data structures across three distinct file sizes and corresponding word counts.
 <img width="701" alt="Screenshot 2024-10-14 at 8 25 39 PM" src="https://github.com/user-attachments/assets/7349c2df-8a89-46da-bd1a-0e15d7d39231">

+- **SampleDataToy.txt (202 Bytes, 20 words)**: The runtime variations among Trie, Array, and LinkedList are negligible—all clocking in under a millisecond.
+Trie takes slightly longer due to its tree traversal, but the difference is not significant.
+- **SampleData.txt (83,000 Bytes, 5,000 words)**: Trie impresses with a runtime of merely 0.0285 seconds, while Array and LinkedList lag significantly, registering 1.1449 and 1.356 seconds respectively.
+Trie's efficient prefix-based search contributes to its performance advantage.
+- **SampleData200k.txt (3,400,000 Bytes, 200,000 words)**: Trie remains efficient at 1.3945 seconds, while Array's runtime skyrockets to 4708.3452 seconds, nearly 3375 times longer than Trie.
+LinkedList, although faster than Array, clocks in at 2335.8265 seconds, approximately 1675 times longer than Trie.
+The results clearly show the scalability of the Trie data structure as dataset size increases.

 The **Line Graph** sheds light on runtime behavior as both file sizes and word counts increase.
 <img width="1395" alt="Screenshot 2024-10-14 at 8 26 47 PM" src="https://github.com/user-attachments/assets/d840b6ef-cb2e-42a8-8d17-49da4e6120f1">

-Specifically what we found was:
-- **Trie dictionaries** were significantly faster in **autocomplete** tasks across all dataset sizes, demonstrating exceptional scalability.
-For large datasets with 200,000 words, Tries maintained efficiency while Arrays and Linked Lists showed exponential growth in runtime.
-- **Array and Linked List dictionaries** had similar performance profiles for smaller datasets but diverged substantially as dataset sizes increased, with Linked Lists maintaining a smaller time overhead compared to Arrays due to avoiding extensive reordering during insertions.
+- **Trie Dictionary**: The performance trajectory of Trie exhibits a gentle incline, suggesting a near-linear relation with the logarithm of both file size and word count.
+This underscores its adaptability and efficiency across datasets, making it highly scalable for large-scale applications.
+- **Array and Linked List Dictionaries**: Both Array and LinkedList show an exponential runtime surge as file sizes and word counts increase.
+The LinkedList consistently outperforms the Array due to its ability to avoid extensive element reordering.
+However, it still lags significantly behind Trie, especially in autocomplete and search operations, demonstrating the inherent limitations of these data structures when dealing with large volumes of data.

 ### Space-Time Complexity and Efficiency